ArianDK/video-downloader/README.md

 # Video Downloader

-A Python application for downloading videos from various platforms with a modern GUI interface.
+A Python application with a modern GUI interface.
+It is made for downloading videos mainly from YouTube and Instagram and save them as .mp4 files.

 ---